msuscens/Kitty-Masters/README-Repo-Clone-and-Configure-App.md

-HOW TO CLONE THE GITHUB REPO AND CONFIGURE TO RUN THE APPLICATION LOCALLY
+HOW TO CLONE THE GITHUB REPO AND CONFIGURE APPLICATION TO RUN LOCALLY

 1. Created a new local directory for the application (e.g. Kitty-Masters)